andreihh/dotfiles/README.md

 ```

 - Reboot your system to ensure the environment variables are loaded properly.
-- Run the `update-system` command to configure settings and install packages.
 - Run `pre-commit install` inside the repository to configure pre-commit checks.

-To update the dotfiles, run `install.sh` from the repository in a clean state.
+To update the dotfiles, run `install.sh -u` from the repository in a clean
+state.

 ## XDG directories